 Need inspiration for a baby shower?
 Why not throw the sweetest tea party baby shower?
 We’re showing you how, in 6 easy steps.

-With baby number two on the way, lately, I can’t help but dream up baby showers and nursery layouts.
+With baby number two on the way, lately, I can’t help but dream up baby shower ideas and nursery layouts.
 So, to satisfy my love for parties, I decided to throw a little tea party baby shower as inspiration!

 I’m also showing you just how to create your own baby shower in 6 easy steps, with the help of some favorite tried-and-true baby shower games and memorable traditions and one towering DIY Diaper “Cupcake” Cake Tower, all of which you can easily DIY.